lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 -Picture

+# Recap: What is the OLS model doing?

 # Confidence intervals around the parameters

+## What does the CI for the parameters represent?

+## Where does it come from?

 12.4.2 of http://www.stat.cmu.edu/~cshalizi/TALR/TALR.pdf

 # Confidence intervals around the predictions

+## What does the CI for the predictions represent?

+## Where does it come from?

 Section 8.2 of http://www.stat.cmu.edu/~cshalizi/TALR/TALR.pdf